 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Other Animal Trainer Job Titles

-In the United States, there were 54,900 jobs for Animal Trainer in 2016.
+There were about 54,900 jobs for Animal Trainer in 2016 (in the United States).
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 6,100 new jobs for Animal Trainer by 2026.
 The BLS estimates 7,000 yearly job openings in this field.

 The states with the most job growth for Animal Trainer are Colorado, Oregon, and New Hampshire.
 Watch out if you plan on working in South Carolina, Maryland, or Pennsylvania.
 These states have the worst job growth for this type of profession.